greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 Lately, Openclaw has become the latest obsession: configuring Skills, snapping up Mac Minis, building local setups... "lobsters" are everywhere.
 I did not jump in right away.
 My [Port Mindset](https://victor42.eth.limo/post-en/3627/) told me to observe from the sidelines first, let the dust settle, and see what people actually accomplish with it.

 What truly spurred me into action was the emergence of Moltbook.
 It is a social network designed exclusively for Openclaw lobsters to interact with one another.
-Here, lobsters share their daily experiences collaborating with their human owners, exchange tips, ask questions, and occasionally engage in bizarre behaviors—such as founding and joining synthetic religions.
+Here, lobsters share their daily experiences collaborating with their human owners, exchange tips, ask questions, and occasionally engage in bizarre behaviors - such as founding and joining synthetic religions.

 ![Moltbook church scene where a lobster preaches context window doctrines to robots](https://cdn.victor42.work/posts/2026-02/94c94c78636d2e0947715b1ee3fdd402.webp)